Country of residence

 School of Applied Medical Sciences

-Dr Hamad is Vice Dean and Assistant Professor in Biomedical Engineering at the German Jordanian University, which is modeled on the German universities of applied sciences, characterized by their focus on putting knowledge into practice and on promoting knowledge transfer.
+Dr Hamad is Vice Dean and Associate Professor in Biomedical Engineering at the German Jordanian University, which is modeled on the German universities of applied sciences, characterized by their focus on putting knowledge into practice and on promoting knowledge transfer.

 He completed his PhD in 2011 at the Nanotechnology and Integrated Bioengineering Centre (NIBEC) at the University of Ulster, researching the impedimetric sensor for label-free point-of-care immunoassay cardiac marker systems as Laboratory-on-a-Chip devices in the field of Nanotechnology.